Information on enrolment and course of study

 3) Purpose of the data processing and the nature of the data processed

-The University processes the data acquired at the time of enrollment online, during the training course (for example, management of the study plan, registration of exams, application for graduation, etc.) and after the end of the student's career (for example , orientation activities, entering the world of work, etc.) within the scope of its institutional aims (teaching, research, technological transfer in line with "third mission", administrative issues, customer satisfaction and improvement of teaching activities and services, etc.).
+The University processes your personal data acquired through the online enrolment process as well as during the activities of your course of study (for example, management of the study plan, registration of exams, application for graduation, organisation of the graduation ceremony, publication of thesis, etc.) and after the end of the student's career (for example , orientation activities, career services, etc.) within the scope of its institutional aims (teaching, research, technological transfer in line with "third mission", administrative issues, customer satisfaction and improvement of teaching activities and services, etc.).

-In particular, in light of the aforementioned aims, the University may process, with or without the aid of electronic tools, your personal data and contact details (automatically acquiring them from the registration forms on the University site and on the enrollment site, modified by you at a later date), career data, qualifications and related certifications, photos, valid identity document.
-Failure to provide all or part of the aforementioned data will not allow you to complete the aforementioned enrollment procedure, precluding admission to the degree program and subsequent training chosen by you.
+In particular, in light of the aforementioned aims, the University may process, with or without the aid of electronic tools, your personal data and contact details (automatically acquired from the registration forms on the University website and on the enrolment platform that may have the latest updated data), career data, qualifications and related certifications, photos, valid identity document as well as the fiscal code (codice fiscale).
+Failure to provide all or part of the aforementioned data will not allow you to complete the aforementioned enrolment procedure, precluding admission to the degree program and subsequent courses chosen by you.

 Finally, the University may process your personal data for historical, statistical and scientific purposes, as well as to facilitate the analysis and improvement of the activities and services of teaching, research and the right to study, in the context of its institutional purposes and in compliance with the law.

-The data will be stored in accordance with the rules concerning the conservation of administrative documentation.
-The data necessary to reconstruct the student's career will be kept indefinitely.
+The data will be stored in accordance with the laws and regulations on the conservation of administrative documentation.
+The data necessary to trace back the student's career will be kept indefinitely.

-For the purposes mentioned above, in addition to specifically authorized employees and University collaborators, personal data may also be processed by subjects who offer the University services or accessories strictly connected to the University's institutional activities (such as, for example, AlmaLaurea and the Istituto Bancario, Treasurer of the University).
-The updated list of these parties can be found on the University website on the page List of parties who have access to the data.
+For the purposes mentioned above, in addition to specifically authorized employees and collaborators of the University, personal data may also be processed by subjects who offer the University services strictly connected to the University's institutional activities (such as, for example the Istituto Bancario, Treasurer of the University).
+The updated list of these parties can be found on the University website at: https://www.unive.it/pag/34666/.

-6) Rights of users and how to exercise them
+6) Data subject rights and how to exercise them

-As a user, you have the right to obtain from the University, in the cases provided for by the Regulations, access to personal data, the correction, integration and cancellation of the data or the limitation of data processing or to opt out of the data processing itself (Article 15 and following articles of the Regulations).
-The request can be submitted, without any special formalities, by contacting the Data Protection Officer directly at firstname.lastname@example.org or by sending a communication to the following address: Ca 'Foscari University Venice - Data Protection Officer, Dorsoduro 3246, 30123 Venice.
-Alternatively, you can contact the Data Controller, by send a PEC email to firstname.lastname@example.org.
+As a data subject, you have the right to obtain from the University, in the cases provided for by the Regulation, access to personal data, the correction, integration and cancellation of the data or the limitation of data processing or to object of the data processing itself (Article 15 and following articles of the Regulation).
+The request can be submitted by contacting the Data Protection Officer directly at firstname.lastname@example.org or by sending a communication to the following address: Ca 'Foscari University Venice - Data Protection Officer, Dorsoduro 3246, 30123 Venice.
+Alternatively, you can contact the Data Controller, by sending a PEC (certified email) to email@example.com.

-Users who believe that the processing of their personal data is in violation of the provisions of the Regulations also have the right to file a complaint to the Data Guarantor, as per article 77 of the Regulation, or to take pursue action through the appropriate judicial offices (Article 79 of the Regulation).
+Users who believe that the processing of their personal data is in violation of the provisions of the Regulation also have the right to file a complaint with the Data Protection Authority (Garante per la Protezione dei Dati Personali), as per article 77 of the Regulation, or to take pursue action through the appropriate judicial offices (Article 79 of the Regulation).